nwhitehead/booktool/website/content/products/booktool.md

 * Regenerate and download updated PDF output whenever needed
 * Sensible default values for page size, theme, layout
 * Out-of-the-box support for Markdown extensions for common situations
-* Setup configuration from within your source, no complicated menus
+* Setup configuration from within your source
 <!--
 * Errors and warnings in source content will be shown for debugging but do not stop output generation -->

+### EPUB Generation

+The EPUB generation component is also lightning fast.
+It takes the same content as the PDF generator but produces sophisticated EPUB documents that work on all major reading platforms.
+EPUB allows the reader to resize pages, change margins and line spacing, and set custom font sizes.
+* Preview as you type
+* Regenerate and download updated EPUB output whenever needed
+* Sensible default values for layout and options
+* Out-of-the-box support for Markdown extensions for common situations
+* Setup configuration from within your source

 ### Configuration

 <img src="/images/letters.jpg" alt="Typography" width=300>

 Book Tool supports configuration of:
-* Ouptut page size and orientation
+* Output page size and orientation
 * Typeface size and options
 * Typeface selection
 * Margins and spacing
 * Page color
 * Text and decoration colors

+Depending on the reader's platform, for EPUB output some configuration choices may have no effect or may be updated manually by the reader.

 ### Markdown Features

 The Markdown parser used by Book Tool supports the following features and more:
-* Classic Markdown (sections, bold, links, etc.)
+* Classic Markdown: sections, bold, italics, links, etc.
-* Github Flavored Markdown features: tables, strikethrough, task lists
+* Standard extensions: tables, strikethrough, lists
+* Code blocks with syntax highlighting (291 languages supported)
+* Custom content containers with styling (e.g. "Warning" or "Note")
+* Footnotes
+* Emoji
+* Superscript, subscript
+* Advanced math
+* Inline index marks (for working index with any page size)
-*
+* Definition lists

 ### Examples